kubeflow/blog/_posts/2025-02-16-synthetic-data-using-kfp.md

 - Improving development speed and time to market
 - Augmenting training datasets for AI models

-But, how good is it, how do we evaluate?
+But, how good is synthetic data, how do we evaluate it?

 ### Evaluation criteria for synthetic data - how do we know it's useful?